ssrg-vt/DynaCut/docs/init_removal_servers.md

 # Remove initialization code for server applications

 To remove initialization basic blocks we will use the NGINX server as an example.
 Follow the steps below to use Dynacut to remove initialization code:

+1. First, build NGINX using the `build_nginx.sh` script located in `DynaCut/tests/nginx`.

+2. Next, run the run_nginx.sh script.
+This will create dav folder at /home/$USER/nginx

+3. The run script also starts up nginx from the configuration files provided in the folder

 We have two scripts to remove initialization code.
 The first script is the config_init.sh script located in tools/scripts/initialization_functions_removal and the remove_init.sh script located in tools/scripts/initialization_functions_removal

-For NGINX, use the config_init_nginx.sh script.
+For NGINX, use the `config_init_nginx.sh` script.

 Copy these scripts to a test-folder.
 Also copy the signal handler code to this location.
 The Signal Handler code is located in: tests/sighandler/multi_sig_init.c